Disability in France

 Approximately 12 million French citizens are affected by disability.
-The history of disability activism in France dates back to the French Revolution, when the national obligation to help disabled citizens was recognized, but it was "unclear whether or not such assistance should be public or private."
+The history of disability activism in France dates back to the French Revolution when the national obligation to help disabled citizens was recognized, but it was "unclear whether or not such assistance should be public or private."
 Disabled civilians began to form the first associations to demand equal rights and integration in the workforce after the First World War.
-After the Second World War, parents of disabled children created specialized institutions for disabled children for whom school was not adequate.
-In 2018, the French Government began to roll out a disability policy which aims to increase the allowance for disabled adults to €900 per month, improve the digital accessibility of public services, and develop easy to read and understand language among other goals.
+Between 1940 and 1945, 45,000 people with intellectual disabilities died from neglect in French psychiatric asylums.
+After the Second World War, parents of disabled children and charities created specialized institutions for disabled children for whom school was not accessible.
+In 2018, the French Government began to roll out a disability policy which aimed to increase the allowance for disabled adults to €900 per month, improve the digital accessibility of public services, and develop easy-to-read and understand language among other goals.

 Demographics

 According to the Institut national de la statistique et des études économiques (National Institute of Statistics and Economic Studies), in 2007 there were 9.6 million disabled people living in France.
+In 2023, 140,000 people with disabilities aged 16 and older are living in specialized institutions.

 Definition

 Disability is defined in article 114 of the Disability Law 2005 as "any limitations in participating in society because of a substantial, permanent condition affecting a person's physical, sensory or mental functioning, which includes cognitive and psychiatric disorders and disabling chronic illnesses".
+The United Nations (UN) has requested that France updates its legal definition of disability as it does not take into account society's limitations through the human rights-based approach to disability.

 Policy and legislation

-France ratified the Convention on the rights of persons with disabilities in 2010.
+France ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2010.

+When he was elected in May 2017, the President of France, Emmanuel Macron, declared that disability would be a priority of his five-year term of office.